 Calvin Pearson, Project 1619 Inc. Founder Presented with International Award

-On April 27th in Atlanta, GA, Calvin Pearson pictured above on left with a King from Africa was awarded the Flame Bearer Preservation and Heritage award by the African Tourism Diaspora for his work in promoting the arrival of the first Africans in English North America in 1619 at Point Comfort, today's Fort Monroe in Hampton, VA.
+On April 27th in Atlanta, GA, Calvin Pearson pictured above on left with Royal Majesty Oba Bernard Akinrimisi of Nigeria was presented with the VIP Preservation and Heritage award by the African Tourism Diaspora for his work in promoting the arrival of the first Africans in English North America in 1619 at Point Comfort, today's Fort Monroe in Hampton, VA.
 Mr. Pearson's work has helped to dispel the myth that the first Africans arrived at Jamestown.
 His work has enabled scholars around the world to understand the capture and arrival of the first enslaved Africans brought to America.

 This year our great Nation of the United States of America celebrates the signing of the Emancipation Proclamation on January 1, 1863.
 President Abraham Lincoln has been given the credit of freeing the slaves.
 But the Emancipation Proclamation did not free any slaves in counties in Southern states controlled by the Confederates.
 It did not free slaves in Union held territories in Virginia, Maryland and other states.
 Many would remain enslaved until the passing of the 13th Amendment in 1865.
 There were many slaves and slave owners in Union territories who did not fully understand the true meaning of the proclamation so they thought their slaves had been granted freedom.
 And many slaves rejoiced that they were free, even though they were not.